<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[restaurant]]></category>

-<guid isPermaLink="false">http://thetamarind.eu/?p=5342</guid>
+<guid isPermaLink="false">https://thetamarind.eu/?p=5342</guid>

 <description><![CDATA[In that whirl of flavours which is the London food scene, we have been observing and enjoying a number of restaurants in the East End.
 Everybody has a favourite – a steak at the Bistrotheque, raw food and a botanical drink at Saf, brunch on the rooftop of The Boundary.
 But we couldn’t be more excited about chef Nuno Mendes’ latest project, Viajante, in Bethnal Green.